 2. Stay connected and relevant

 You may ask, what is the point of connecting with someone you barely know?
 You don’t have time to build a relationship with all of these people anyway.
-The reason is that one day you will need these people, or someone that they are connected to on a 2nd or 3rd degree.
-Look to LinkedIn as an excellent platform to both maintain relationships and create new ones.
+The reason is that one day you may need these people, or someone that they are connected to on a 2nd or 3rd degree.
+LinkedIn is an effective sales tool, by forming new relationships and nurture and maintain existing ones.

 3. Showcase thought leadership

-Use LinkedIn Publisher to write regular, helpful content.
+Use LinkedIn to write regular, helpful short and longer pieces of content.
 This is different to just posting a timely comment, which doesn’t carry the same longevity or weight.
 To start, click the ‘Write an article’ button.

 As a minimum, include a landscape image that encapsulates your thoughts and approximately 500 words of copy.
-Aim to publish on Tuesday, Wednesday or Thursday, as there is more traffic to LinkedIn on these days than other days of the week.
-Your most recent publication will be featured on your profile page, alongside any articles you have liked.
+Aim to publish on Tuesday, Wednesday or Thursday, as there is more traffic to LinkedIn on these days than other days of the week, typically around lunchtime since people will look at this whilst they are having their lunch and will earn the most engagements.
+Your most recent publication will be featured on your profile page, alongside any articles you have liked, share a quick post to let your connections know you have just published an article.

 4. Maximise your exposure